Galloway Run-Walk Chart & Ratios: Find Your Ideal Training Rhythm

 Train with RunWalk Tulsa

-Year-round group training
+• Year-round training (race optional)

 FAQ: Galloway Run-Walk Method

-Q: How often should I take walk breaks?
+How often should I take walk breaks?

-A: Typically from 15 seconds–6 minutes depending on your ratio.
+Typically from 15 seconds–6 minutes depending on your ratio.
 Frequent, short walk breaks prevent fatigue buildup.

-Q: Does walking make me slower?
+Does walking make me slower?

-A: Surprisingly, no!
+Surprisingly, no!
 Walk breaks often improve average pace by reducing late-race slowdown and lowering injury risk.

-Q: Can I use the run-walk method for marathons or half-marathons?
+Can I use the run-walk method for marathons or half-marathons?

-A: Absolutely.
+Absolutely.
 The Galloway method has helped thousands of marathoners run personal bests — even Boston qualifiers.